UM-PEPL/HallThruster.jl/docs/src/index.md

 julia> ]add https://github.com/UM-PEPL/HallThruster.jl
 ```

 This will install HallThruster.jl using Julia's package manager.
 For details on setting up and running Hall thruster simulations, see [the official documentation](https://UM-PEPL.github.io/HallThruster.jl/dev).
-A Tutorial is available [here](https://nbviewer.org/github/UM-PEPL/HallThruster.jl/blob/main/tutorials/HallThrusterTutorial.ipynb).
+A Tutorial is available [here](https://nbviewer.org/github/UM-PEPL/HallThruster.jl/blob/main/HallThrusterTutorial.ipynb).

 ## Contribution

 Users are welcome to suggest and implement features for the code, as well as report bugs or numerical issues they encounter.
-Please feel free to open an issue on this repository describing your desired change/bug-fix.
+Please feel free to [open an issue](https://github.com/UM-PEPL/HallThruster.jl/issues/new) on this repository describing your desired change or bug-fix.
 Pull requests are also welcome!